xiaohan2012/capitalization-restoration-train/README.md

 For rule-based classifier, `evaluate.py` will do the same role.
 Note, you need to set `print_errors=True` when  calling `eval_rule_based` in the `evaluate.py` script.

+## Trainable document Id path

+Documents are filtered by whether their title is trainable(correctly-capitalized) and whether they contain non-empty body, the list of document ids is saved under `data/tmp/2015-08-18/filtered_trainable_doc_ids.txt`

 ## TODO
 - Add more features to handle mixed-case words, for example: TSX-Venture, or split the word by the hyphen